edurocher/deliteful-tutorial/docs/Part_7_Settings_View.md

 	};

 	tagModeChanged = function () {
-		settings.tagMode = tagModeSwitch.checked ? "any" : "all";
+		settings.tagMode = tagModeSwitch.checked ? "all" : "any";
 		refreshPhotoList();
 	};